How do you teach mindfulness to teens? What’s the secret sauce?

 Our job is to create a safe space where teens can explore their own experience and through increased self-awareness, find more freedom to choose how they want to be in the world.

 We are also responsible for creating safe boundaries for ourselves and the teens on the retreat.
-On iBme retreats these safe boundaries include the expectation that all teens will keep the “mindfulness trainings” (sometimes called “precepts”) of non-harming, kind and truthful speech, not stealing, sexual abstinence while on retreat, and abstinence from all drugs and alcohol while on retreat.
+On iBme retreats these safe boundaries include such expectations as all teens will keep the “mindfulness trainings” (sometimes called “precepts”) of non-harming, kind and truthful speech, not stealing, sexual abstinence while on retreat, and abstinence from all drugs and alcohol while on retreat.
 If a teen breaks one of these agreements, they will be asked to leave the retreat.
 We also expect that all teens will follow the schedule and do their best to honor the silent periods.

 Being a mentor, in authentic relationship with youth, becomes our primary mindfulness practice on retreat.